 From the release of "How Could We Be Wrong?" in 2012 to date James has been developing and honing down his unique solo style; a huge voice and dextrous guitar playing provide the backbone to his passionate, carefully crafted songs.
 Also, in recent years James has deliberated to consciously follow a Druidic - Bardic path; he is a member of OBOD, who are the Order of Bards, Ovates and Druids.
 The music on James’s third solo album: "Spirit, Soul & a Handful of Mud", released in 2016, is therefore imbued with his empathy for the human struggle, complex spiritual landscapes, plus a deep concern for the environment.
 Also on this album are powerful and passionate vocal performances; characteristic James J Turner songs with strident lyrics, catchy melodies, anthemic choruses and strong hooks; plus first class musicianship from James (vocals / acoustic guitar / whistles / mandolin / shruti box), Vicky Mutch (cello), Amy Chalmers (fiddle /backing vocals), Etienne Girard (bass guitar) and Jay Hughes (drums / cajon).

-In 2018 James was delighted to be awarded the support of Arts Council England for a new album and national tour called "Future Meets the Past".
-The first single from the new album, Hey Brother, was released September 2018, and will be followed by more single releases and the album itself in 2019 and 2020.
+Recently, James was delighted to be awarded the support of Arts Council England for a new album and national tour called "Future Meets the Past".
+The first single from the new album, Hey Brother, is available now, and will be followed by more single releases in 2021, and the album itself on 2nd February 2022.